 Diamond McCarthy has substantial experience playing lead or significant roles in international litigation and insolvency matters, including cases involving cross-border joint protocol and enforcement and collection of foreign assets, among many others.
 We have developed a large network of foreign counsel through decades of international practice, allowing us to provide end-to-end dispute resolution capabilities in key jurisdictions around the world, including Europe, Asia, South and Latin America, the Caribbean, the Middle East, Africa and the CIS.

-Our team has deep knowledge and experience concerning U.S. and international litigation procedures, such as forum non conveniens, rules of jurisdiction, extra-territorial statutory paradigms, Mareva proceedings, The Hague and other international treaties.
+Our team has deep knowledge and experience concerning U.S. and international litigation procedures, such as forum non conveniens, rules of jurisdiction, extra-territorial statutory paradigms, Mareva proceedings, and the role of international treaties.
 We have also resolved numerous disputes under the major international arbitration frameworks, including ICSID, ICC, LCIA, UNCITRAL, SCC, SIAC, HIAK, ICDR and others.

 Our international lawyers are multilingual, culturally diverse and admitted to practice in several jurisdictions.
 Many have also lived and worked abroad, enhancing our understanding of the cultures, politics, legal systems and economic factors that are important to any case with international ramifications.